 Our bedding is designed to absorb, reduce and distribute pressure put into the mattress from your dog's body.
 Contouring and alleviating the pressure reduces the pressure on the vital skeletal and muscle structure of the body - leading to a more even and restless sleep, allowing the body to rejuvenate to it's maximum potential.
 Cheap foams and dacron do not do this - they sink and flatten.
 Our beds have a 5 year warranty against flattening due to our use of human grade materials.

 There are a lot of claims about dog beds being orthopedic - and these are simply false.
 You cannot claim something without the proof of it.
 If you see this, without any pressure mapping or proof - that company is simply lying.
 In 2017 we had had our bedding pressure mapped - meaning that one of the world's largest bedding companies has actually opened up their facilities specially for us, and pressure mapped our bedding with participant dog's - to support our claims of pressure absorption and relief.
-These tests were successful, proving the benefit to using human grade foams opposed to low grade foams.
+These tests were successful, proving the benefit to using human quality foams specifically designed for dogs opposed to low grade foams.

 4: Are there toxic dog beds?
 Why are yours safe?
 (Independent testing!)